 Dr. Jantjies is the Group Executive of Innovation and Transformation at Telkom.
 She is an NRF Rated Researcher, a SAYAS and SAICSIT Member.
 She began her career in Technology Consultancy and spent several years in Innovation, Research and Technology Policy Development.
 She has also served in various strategic leadership roles, including Head of Information Systems at UWC and NWU.

 Chrissie is a Functional Specialist at the Telkom Group Innovation & Transformation Office, who has 23 years of service within Telkom.
-She has been instrumental in organising and execution of more than 18 SATNAC events and is a long-standing member of the organising committee.
+She has been instrumental in the organising and execution of more than 12 SATNAC events and is a long-standing support of the Organising Committee.

 Pushkar is a senior leader with global experience across strategy and technology.
 As the Chief Digital and Strategy Officer, Openserve, Pushkar holds a diverse portfolio, which includes business and technology (IT and Network) strategy; and oversees the execution of strategic initiatives across the organisation.

 Martin Smuts is an Engineer within the Openserve Engineering Centre of Excellence.
 He has been involved with SATNAC for more than five years and is currently the Technical Programme Committee Chairperson.
 He holds an PhD in Computer Science from the Nelson Mandela University.

 Tapiwa Chindeka is an Engineer within the Openserve Engineering Centre of Excellence and performs the role of IT Solution Architect for Openserve.
 She holds an MSc in Computer Science from Rhodes University and previously presented a full paper at SATNAC (2019).
 Tapiwa is the Social Media Coordinator for SATNAC.